pketh/pketh.github.io/_posts/2022-05-15-organic-software.md

 <img class="no-shadow" src="https://us-east-1.linodeobjects.com/kinopio-uploads/isTTFjLV6YwvGph1Rkzq1/image.gif"/>

-> p.p.s Thank you to everyone I talked to about funding.
+> p.p.s Thanks to everyone who graciously took the time to talk to me about funding.
 And special thanks to [Aneesha](https://twitter.com/aneeshade) for helping edit this.